wesaraw/grocery-app-and-list/README.md

 * Lets you save the final product you want with its picture and price.
 * Can create a shopping list and update your pantry when you press **Commit**.
 * Allows you to edit your pantry and how much you have used.
+* Lets you set a monthly and yearly consumption plan.
 * Lets you add new grocery items to track.

 ## Installing the add-on